Some further administrative information for attendees of the SAW 2019-2020 Single-Year Program.

 Semesters are 14 weeks long.
 We time our calendar to the University of Florida calendar to facilitate housing for everyone.
 The first day of the fall semester is a Monday around August 20, ending on a Friday in mid-December.
 We take a week off in October and time off for Thanksgiving.
 View more on our calendar, here:

-Our spring 2018 semester will begin 2nd week January 9 end the last week of April.
-We take two weeks off in a row in March for spring break and visiting artist workshops (separate from the SAW curriculum.)
+Our spring 2018 semester will begin 2nd week January and end the last week of April.
+We take one weeks off in March for spring break and visiting artist workshops (separate from the SAW curriculum.)

 We are offering 4 classes in our core curriculum and several optional classes.